alphalemon/alphalemon-docs/add-custom-block.rst

 Create the FancyBlockBundle
 ---------------------------

-Since AlphaLemon CMS beta release is provided a command that generates the addictional files required by an App-Block.
+Since AlphaLemon CMS beta release, a command that generates the addictional files required by an App-Block is provided.

 Run the following command from your console to generate a new App-Block bundle named **FancyBlockBundle** that will live under the **src** folder: